Senate leaders strike budget deal ahead of shutdown deadline

 Ryan's spokeswoman, AshLee Strong, said, “Speaker Ryan has already repeatedly stated we intend to do a DACA and immigration reform bill — one that the president supports.”

-House conservatives are slamming the deal for the massive increase in domestic spending.
+The deal's prospects in the House are uncertain.
+Conservatives are slamming the deal for the massive increase in domestic spending.

 "Bad, bad, bad agreement," Rep. Jim Jordan, R-Ohio, said.
 "And it's also terrible."